-South African Photographer
+South African Wedding Photographer

-Lindie Wilton is a South African Photographer, her passion started when she was 5 or 6 years old, when her parent bought a film camera.
+Lindie Wilton is a South African Photographer, her passion started when she was 5 or 6 years old, when her parents bought a film camera.
 Today she is a successful wedding photographer, and today we bring you guys her story.

 Tell us about yourself

 My name is Lindie and I grew up in a small town called Ladysmith in Kwa Zulu Natal, South Africa.
 It was there where I would either die of boredom or pick up my camera and take photos of everything and anything.
 I was 5 or 6 at the time when my parents had bought a nice film camera.
 I loved looking through the viewfinder and to compose different shots, even if there was no more film left I would still pretend to take photographs.
 I grew up almost always having a camera with me no matter where I went.
 It felt natural to me and I loved being able to make time stand still.

 When did you know you wanted to be a photographer?

 I guess I always knew I was going to take a lot of photos but I never thought I would be taking photographs as a career, especially not weddings.
 I completed school at age 18 and was torn between studying fashion or journalism when a close friend mentioned that if I don’t study photography I will never be satisfied.
 It’s almost 10 years later and I can honestly say that I am still never satisfied.